316 vs. 304 Stainless Steel Pool Gate Hinges: Why Grade Matters

 Pool gate hardware is not just an appearance issue.
 It is barrier hardware.
 The CDC says drowning is the leading cause of death for U.S. children ages 1 to 4, and that most drownings in that age group happen in swimming pools.
 CPSC pool barrier guidance also treats self-closing, self-latching gates as a core layer of protection.
 That means hinge corrosion is not a cosmetic nuisance.
 If corrosion slows the gate, adds drag, or changes closing behavior, the barrier can stop doing the one job it was installed to do.

 That is why stainless grade matters more on a pool gate than on a typical exterior pedestrian gate.
 Hinges create small crevices by design.
 Chlorides collect there.
 Water dries slowly there.
 Deposits stay there.
 A material that is “fine outside” can still underperform at the hinge line.
+Specifying the wrong grade does not just create a cosmetic call-back — it can create a code deficiency over time.

 304 vs. 316: what actually changes